-This chapter summarises the results of the study.
-It highlights the vision of a web of archaeological Linked Open Data (LOD), addresses the LOD principles and web of Linked Data (the "LOD Cloud"), the adoption of the LOD approach so far in archaeology, and requirements of a wider uptake in the sector.
-The sections following the vision include the recommendations of the study most of which centre on how to increase the use of the LOD approach in archaeology.
+This chapter summarises the research and development results presented in this report.
+It highlights a vision of a web of archaeological Linked Open Data (LOD), addresses the LOD principles and web of Linked Data (the "LOD Cloud"), the adoption of the LOD approach so far in archaeology, and requirements for a wider uptake in the sector.
+Moreover the chapter summarises the LOD development in ARIADNE and how the generated data is being made available beyond the project.
+The sections also provide recommendations on how to increase the adoption of the LOD approach in archaeology and lessons learned in the work on LOD in the ARIADNE project.